“TWIST AND SHOUT”

 As the Beatles crossed shores into America, they continued to display the songs’ raucous features in their live performances.
 In February 1964, they pre-recorded the song for an Ed Sullivan Show episode and performed the song at both the Washington Coliseum and Carnegie Hall, New York.
 They finally began to get away from closing their shows with the song, deciding instead to follow “Twist And Shout” with the unreleased Little Richard classic “Long Tall Sally.”

-As far as BBC radio performances are concerned, there were nine.
 The first was recorded on November 27th, 1962, which is their first officially documented performance of the song (although sources claim it was performed in their stage act prior to this date).
 It was aired on the BBC show “The Talent Spot” on December 4th.
 The next recording for the BBC was on April 18th, 1963, which was a live performance for the show “Swinging Sound ‘63.”
 May 21st saw the song performed for the show “Steppin’ Out,” although the song was not broadcast.
 June 17th saw the recording of the song for the show “Pop Go The Beatles,” which aired on June 25th.
 On July 16th, they recorded it once again for “Pop Go The Beatles,” which aired on August 6th.
 The next day (July 17th), they recorded the song for “Easy Beat,” which broadcast on July 21st.
 On July 30th, they recorded the song for “Saturday Club,” which aired on August 24th.
 August 1st saw them record the song for another “Pop Go The Beatles” show that aired on August 27th.
 Their last BBC recording was on September 3rd, 1963 for another “Pop Go The Beatles” that aired on September 24th.

 On April 19th, 1964, The Beatles made an audio recording of the song in preparation for the television special “Around The Beatles,” which was broadcast on British TV on May 6th and June 8th, 1964.
 The video footage in front of a live audience while lip-synching to the audio recording was done on April 28th, with “Twist And Shout” starting off the show.